Arista

 A quick look at data center cooling methods

-There are a number of different approaches to data center cooling.
-However, they are all designed to move heat from a closed environment — the data center — to the outside.
-While a simple portable cooling unit may be enough for equipment closets or small server rooms, an engineered cooling solution may ultimately be more efficient and cost-effective for a data center.
+There are a number of different approaches designed to move heat from a closed environment — the data center — to the outside.
+A simple portable cooling unit may be enough for equipment closets or small server rooms.
+But an engineered cooling solution may ultimately be more efficient and cost-effective for a data center.

 Air cooling methods